KevinMarquette/kevinmarquette.github.io/_posts/2019-01-01-Powershell-2018-year-in-review.md

 I picked up 883 new [Twitter](https://twitter.com/KevinMarquette) followers this year to hit a total of 1544.
 I have no idea where my [linkedIn](https://www.linkedin.com/in/kevinmarquette/) connections started, but I am sitting at 662 right now.
 I have the same story for [YouTube](https://www.youtube.com/kevinmarquette) with 181 subscribers.
 I just got [twitch](https://www.twitch.tv/kevinmarquette) setup this month so I am going into the new year with 27 followers.

-## Open Source Contributions
+## Open source Contributions

-I participated in Hacktoberfest this year and got my needed pull requests out to other projects.
-I did get around 10 pull requests into the PowerShell repositories but most of my changes there were adding or cleaning up tests.
+I participated in [Hacktoberfest](https://hacktoberfest.digitalocean.com/) this year and got my needed pull requests out to other projects.
+I did get around 10 pull requests last year to the PowerShell repositories but most of my changes there were adding or cleaning up tests.

 ## Personal projects